brenapp/BaylorBot/README.md

     sudo service baylorbot start

 Done.
-The service will restart on Pi setup
+The service will restart on OS startup, and will update the sidebar every 30 seconds